Eyallotan/GC_Simulator/README.md

 ## License

+All rights are reserved to Eyal Lotan and Dor Sura.
 The Simulator FTL interface is based on the work of Alex Yucovich.
-Thank you for letting us base our project on his work.
-All rights are reserved to Eyal Lotan and Dor Sura.